shvn22k/shvn22k.github.io/about.md

   - /about.html
 ---

 🧑‍💻 Hi there, myself Shiven, a B.Tech'27 undergraduate student from GLBITM, UP, India.
-I'm aspiring to be a ML engineer and currently learning by exploring Data science and Machine Learning.
+I'm aspiring to be a (coming soon) and currently learning by exploring Data science and Machine Learning.

 About me
 ======